art-bashkirev/ride-matcher-service/docs/RIDE_MATCHING.md

 1. **Extract Thread Info**: Get the thread UID, departure time, arrival time
 2. **Create CandidateThread**: Build a candidate thread object with all relevant information
 3. **Store in MongoDB**: Save all candidate threads to MongoDB with:

     - User's telegram_id, username, first_name, last_name
     - From/To station codes and titles
     - List of candidate threads
-   - TTL of 60 minutes (1 hour) for automatic expiration
+    - The captured `UserIntent` (direction, arrival window, tolerance, timezone)
+    - A dynamic TTL aligned with the requested arrival window (goal end time + 60 minutes)

 ### 4. Find Matches and Notify Existing Users